John C. Breckinridge: Escape and exile

 On June 5, the party was spotted by a federal steamer, but convinced the crew they were hunters scavenging the coast.
 Two days later, they encountered a larger boat with a mast and rigging; chasing it down, they disarmed the occupants and hijacked the craft.
 As compensation, they gave their old boat and twenty dollars in gold to the owners of the larger craft, and returned some of their weapons after the exchange was complete.
 With this more seaworthy craft, they decided to flee to Cuba.
-Departing from Fort Dallas, they survived an encounter with pirates, two significant storms, and a dangerous lack of provisions before arriving in the city of Cárdenas on June 11, 1865.
-A Kentuckian then living in the city recognized Breckinridge, introduced him to the locals, and served as his interpreter.
+Departing from Fort Dallas, they survived an encounter with pirates, two significant storms, and a dangerous lack of provisions before arriving in Cárdenas on June 11, 1865.
+A Kentuckian living in the city recognized Breckinridge, introduced him to the locals, and served as his interpreter.
 The refugees were given food and stayed the night in a local hotel.
 The next morning, they traveled by rail to Havana, where Breckinridge was offered a house.
 He declined the offer, choosing to travel with Charles J. Helm, a fellow Kentuckian who had been operating as a Confederate agent in the Caribbean, to Great Britain.

 Arriving in Britain in late July, he consulted with former Confederate agents there and arranged communication with his wife, then in Canada.
 Re-crossing the Atlantic, he was reunited with his wife and all of his children except Clifton in Toronto on September 13, 1865.
-The family spent the winter in Toronto, living first in a hotel and then in a rented house.
-There were quite a number of other Confederate exiles in the city.
-It was enough, according to Mrs. Breckinridge, "to form quite a pleasant society among ourselves."
+The family spent the winter there, living first in a hotel and then in a rented house.
+There were enough Confederate exiles in the city, according to Mrs. Breckinridge, "to form quite a pleasant society among ourselves."
 The family moved to Niagara in May.
 In August, doctors advised Breckinridge's wife that the climate of France might benefit her ailing health.
 Cabell Breckinridge returned to the U.S. to engage in business ventures with his brother Clifton, and Mary, just 12 years old, was sent to live with relatives in New York.
 The remainder of the family journeyed to Europe, where the children attended school in Paris, Versailles, and Vevey, Switzerland.
-From mid-1866 to early 1868, Breckinridge toured Europe – including visits to Germany, Austria, Turkey, Greece, Syria, Egypt, and the Holy Land; because of her poor health, his wife remained in France until February 1868, when she joined him in Naples, Italy.
+From mid-1866 to early 1868, Breckinridge toured Europe and the Middle East– including visits to Germany, Austria, Turkey, Greece, Syria, Egypt, and the Holy Land; because of her poor health, his wife remained in France until February 1868, when she joined him in Naples.
 During their tour of Italy, Breckinridge met with Pope Pius IX in Rome, and also visited Pompeii.